marianafbarboza/ecommerce-sql-analysis/README.md

 ---

 ## Objectives
-- To understand customer purchasing behavior
+- To understand customer purchasing behavior;
-- Analyze revenue distribution
+- Analyze revenue distribution;
-- Evaluate operational performance (deliveries and cancellations)
+- Evaluate operational performance (deliveries and cancellations);
-- Identify opportunities for business improvement
+- Identify opportunities for business improvement.

 ---

 ## Dataset
-The dataset contains information about:
+The dataset used is [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) and it contains information about:
-- Customers
+- Customers;
-- Orders
+- Orders;
-- Payments
+- Payments;

 Key tables used:
 - `customers`